 Back in the Studio, select your image layer and drag the Rounded Corners button all the way to the right.
 Now your Discord PFP is a perfect circle.
 You can choose to make the background transparent if you want to.

 Step 3: Add Text, Erase Background, and Filter

-If your Discord PFP is done, you can download it now by clicking "Publish" to get the circular version.
+If your Discord PFP is done, you can download it now by clicking Export Image to get the circular version.
 However, you can also use Kapwing's other tools to make your PFP avatar look more unique than just the image.

 Remove background: Use the Erase button if you want to remove the background of your picture, a common PFP avatar tactic.
 I used the magic wand to erase the background behind Zelda and uploaded an image of flames for the background.

 Add a border: Use the Outline button in the right-hand column to give your PFP a colored border.
 You can increase or decrease the thickness and resize to make it your own.

 Text: Add and style text to send a message or make your profile picture a meme.
-Just choose the "Text" button in the upper toolbar to add a text box.
+Just choose the Text button in the left toolbar to add a text box.
 Once you've entered your text, use the tools on the right side of the screen to customize its font, color, style, position, and animation.

 To make your Discord PFP stand out from the rest, you can also add a colored border design to your picture.
-Just click "Shapes" in the top toolbar and select the circle option.
+Just click Elements in the left toolbar and select the circle option.
 Drag the corner buttons to the edges of the canvas and remove the fill color of the circle.
 Change the outline color to the one you want, and increase its width until it's as thick as you want.